IMPORTANT REMINDERS AND UPDATES:

 Tenured and tenure-track faculty members, 3-year visitors, and academic affairs staff members with faculty rank are eligible to apply once per year.
 Faculty and staff with endowed funds are ineligible to apply for funding for themselves but they can apply for funding for their students after endowed funds have been used.
 Students in good standing (not on academic or disciplinary probation) are eligible for support only once across their careers at SU.

 The Research Assistantship Program supports faculty scholarship by funding students to assist faculty with research.
 Faculty may hire more than one student research assistant.
 We welcome your proposals for how a research assistant could benefit your work.
 Possibilities include: assistance with literature reviews, laboratory assistance, archival research assistance (for local or digital archives), field work support, qualitative data collection and assistance, such as interviewing or survey programming, assistance with data preparation and analysis, including transcription or coding, assistance with manuscript preparation, including copyediting and indexing, assistance with securing image permissions.
-Tenured and tenure-track faculty members, three-year visitors, Mellon Teaching Fellows, and academic affairs staff with faculty rank may apply.
+Tenured and tenure-track faculty members, three-year visitors, and academic affairs staff with faculty rank may apply.
 All disciplines are welcome.
-Please submit proposals by email to Barbara Jean.

 Southwestern values student engagement with faculty in original research and creative works.
 Two of our most innovative and successful programs—Faculty-Student Projects (FSP) and SCOPE—support that engagement and fall under the broader category of Faculty-Mentored Research.